This is in the way of a gift to one of my fellow travelers, the LiveJournalist known as Swythyv. It spun off from a 4-way e-mail discussion.

 Such a candidate probably would not be required to drain the whole basin, but he had to drink from it and see the results of his past actions.
 And then to drink from the living water of the Lake to heal and purify himself for his task.

-For that matter, I have a bit of a problem with Albus’s pronouncement that the basin can only be emptied by drinking the stuff.
+For that matter, I have a problem with Albus’s pronouncement that the basin can only be emptied by drinking the stuff.
 If you can scoop it up with a crystal goblet You ought to be able to scoop it up with 12 crystal goblets.
 And maybe back in the day a council of 12 elders gathered there to do so at the end of the old year.
 But, still, that particular issue really has only become a problem since Tom stocked the Lake with Inferi, preventing anyone from drinking from it.

 If there were no Inferi in that lake there would be no bar to drinking the water, and no limit to the number of persons who went to the island.
 Only the size of the boat would limit that.
 And we were directly told that it was Tom who introduced the “toy boat”.
+(Which in itself is a bit curious given that we were shown that Tom can fly.)

 Twelve elders with 12 goblets at one particular point of the year...?
 The basin does refill on its own.
 In just about a year’s time, too.